 But if you’re a solo traveler who wants to sleep indoors and can book early at a reasonable rate, a hostel bed could be worth the splurge.

-At last check (Sept 2022), the best prices we could find on a dorm bed in a decently-rated hostel (7+) within Munich’s inner district, during Oktoberfest 2022 dates are as follows.
+At last check (June 2024), the best price we could find on a dorm bed in a decently-rated hostel (7.5+) within Munich’s inner district, during Oktoberfest 2024 dates is €136/night for a bed in an 6-bed mixed dorm.
 Plug in your dates for up-to-date pricing and availability:

-- Wombat’s City Hostel Munich Werksviertel – €106/bed
+- Wombat’s City Hostel Munich Werksviertel – €136/bed

-- MEININGER Munich City Center – €118/bed
+- MEININGER Munich City Center –

-- Jaeger’s Munich – €128/bed
+€139/bedno availability - Jaeger’s Munich – €141/bed no availability

-If you’re looking for a private room in a hostel in Munich during Oktoberfest, rates start closer to €250 per night, per person based on two people.
+If you’re looking for a private room in a hostel in Munich during Oktoberfest, rates start closer to €250+ per night, per person based on two people.
 So that comes out to about €1,500 for a couple to stay three nights in Munich during Oktoberfest.
-At that price, you can likely find hotel rooms that are less expensive.
+At that price, you can find hotel rooms that are less expensive.
 In our opinion, it’s not worth it to stay in a hostel for Oktoberfest with all of the price gouging going on.

 Ultimately, we suggest looking at other options that offer better value.
 Also, beware that many camping copycats are now listed on hostelworld (with bad reviews or no reviews).
 If you’re going to do the camping thing, be sure to book directly through Stoke so you don’t get scammed with a poor experience.